- April 29, 2021

 "Insurmountable is a permadeath roguelike adventure game with a procedurally generated mountain climbing environment, dynamic weather system, and tough decisions that impact your climber's survival.
 Choose from three characters, each with unique skills and backgrounds, and scavenge for equipment while dealing with randomly generated events.
 As time passes, your climber will grow stronger through a sophisticated skill system, but one mistake could lead to your last."

-- Beautiful visuals and atmospheric sound design that enhance the immersive experience.
+- Beautiful visuals and atmospheric sound design that enhance the immersive experience of climbing mountains.

-- Repetitive events and lack of variety can diminish replayability after a few runs.
+- Repetitive events and encounters that can diminish replayability after a few runs.

-- Camera controls can be frustrating, making navigation difficult in certain situations.
+- Camera controls can be frustrating, making it difficult to navigate certain terrains effectively.

-The game's story is often described as vague and underwhelming, with many players feeling it lacks depth and coherence, making it difficult to stay engaged.
-While some appreciate the unique elements and writing, others criticize the repetitive nature of missions and the disconnection between gameplay and narrative.
-Overall, the story serves more as a backdrop to the climbing mechanics rather than a compelling driving force, leading to mixed feelings about its relevance and execution.
+The game's story is described as vague and often unengaging, with many players feeling it lacks depth and coherence, despite some interesting sci-fi elements.
+While the narrative attempts to tie together various gameplay mechanics, it often feels disconnected and repetitive, leading to a sense of monotony.
+Overall, the story serves as a backdrop to the climbing mechanics rather than a compelling driving force, leaving many players wishing for a more substantial and immersive narrative experience.

-“At first, I thought it was just a mountain climbing game, but once you get into it, the story makes it much more interesting than just a thrilling climb to the top of a mountain for bragging rights; it's a fight for your life and your freedom.”
+“At first I thought it was just a mountain climbing game but once you get into it the story makes it much more interesting than just a thrilling climb to the top of a mountain for just bragging rights, it's a fight for your life and your freedom.”

-“The story is very vague; even after playing to the end, it's somewhat up in the air what happens, up to you to decide.
-To be fair, I didn't expect this kind of storyline in the first place; I thought it'd just be climbing just because, so it was an interesting surprise.”
+“The story is very vague; even after playing to the end, it's somewhat up in the air what happens.
+It's up to you to decide, which, to be fair, I didn't expect from this kind of storyline in the first place.
+I thought it'd just be climbing for the sake of it, so it was an interesting surprise.”

 “The story falls flat, as others say, eluding to a grand mystery, only for the game to shrug and say, 'actually, I guess nothing really interesting happened up here.'
 This makes the game feel unfinished and unsatisfying.”